P2P vs R2R vs Q2C vs O2C:

 What Is Order-to-cash (O2C)?

-The order-to-cash (O2C) process is the organizations’ end-to-end procedure for order processing.
-Starting with a sales order and ending with customer payment, the O2C process is key for managing and improving customer relationships.
+The order-to-cash (O2C) process is the organization’s end-to-end procedure for order processing.
+O2C is an important element of how your business approaches managing and improving customer relationships.

 An Overview of the O2C Process